tldraw/tldraw/packages/worker-shared/README.md

 ## License

-The code in this repository is not licensed.
-The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).
+The code in this folder is Copyright (c) 2024-present tldraw Inc. The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

 ## Trademarks